kubescape/kubescape.io/docs/docs/operator/bill-of-behavior/quickstart.md

 ```

 Node-agent writes alerts to **stdout** by default — read them with `kubectl logs`.
-This walkthrough covers **R0001** (Unknown process executed), you should note that the network alerts often depend on actual resolution.
+This walkthrough covers various exceptions,  you should note that the network alerts often depend on actual resolution.
-So **R0005** (DNS exfil) and **R0011** (Unexpected egress) needs an external connection and is covered in the [last paragraph](#also-see-the-egress-rule-r0011).
+So **R0005** (DNS exfil) and **R0011** (Unexpected egress) needs an external connection.
+You can follow along without placing the LDAP and attacker-server
+on a public location and read adapt the CEL rules to understand which rules fire exactly when.

-As long as we havnt migrated to Containerprofiles, the general pattern is to ensure that sbobs of `your-sbob-name` exist and to bind
+The general pattern is to ensure that sbobs of `your-sbob-name` exist and to bind
-them via labels on each pod
+them via labels on each pod[^migration]

+[^migration]: The first implementation currently relies on the CRDs `ApplicationProfile`
+    and `NetworkNeighborhood`, but we will migrate them to `ContainerProfile` asap.
+    The functionality itself will not be affected.

+    Currently, you need to apply the CRD to the cluster **before** the workload and ensure
+    the labels are correct.

 ```yaml
 spec:
   template: